pat-laugh/websson-doc/index.md

 ### Value

 A value can be a name.
 It is then considered a keyword or an entity.
-Entities are names that someone associated with a value.
+Entities are names that someone made equivalent to a value.

 An incomplete list of keywords include: `null`, `false`, `true`.